minaskar/pocomc/joss/paper.md

 Flow in order to decorrelate the parameters of the posterior.
 It facilitates both tasks of parameter estimation and model comparison, focusing especially on computationally expensive applications.
 It allows fitting arbitrary models defined as a log-likelihood function and a log-prior probability density function in Python.
+Compared to popular alternatives (e.g. nested sampling) `pocoMC` can speed up the sampling procedure by orders of magnitude, cutting down their computational cost substantially.
 Finally, parallelisation to computing clusters manifests linear scaling.

 # Statement of need